Retrofitting for Superior Results

 Belco Industries, and sister company B&O Saws, have helped Superior Extrusion Inc. (SEI) successfully retrofit its Belco Billet Furnace to take advantage of the revolutionary Hot Log Saw system.

-According to SEI President John Marshall and Vice President of Operations Myron Debolt, the decision to go with Belco and B&O was clear.
-The Marquette, Michigan-based extruder considered three bids; one from Belco and B&O, and two others featuring cold cut saws.
-SEI did an economic study of the cold cut saws and found they’d need two more people to do what the Hot Log Saw can accomplish.
+According to SEI President, John Marshall, and Vice President of Operations, Myron Debolt, the decision to go with Belco and B&O was clear.
+The Marquette, Michigan based extruder considered three bids; one from Belco and B&O, and two others featuring cold cut saws.
+SEI did an economic study of the cold cut saws and found they would need two more people to do what the Hot Log Saw can accomplish.

 Plus, SEI knew they needed to avoid the negatives associated with the high-hydraulic pressures of the log shear—leaks, heavy wear and high-energy consumption.

 Reducing Raw Stock Inventory

 Before the Hot Log Saw, SEI used cut billets from 18″ to 26″ running in 2″ increments.
 They used four different alloys and had to order raw material stock for inventory 30-35 days in advance.
 “Without a crystal ball to know which alloys we’d need and in what quantities, coupled with the ‘tight’ aluminum market, we were forced to carry a significant inventory,” says Marshall.

 Now SEI simply orders logs 7″ in diameter, 24′ long in the four alloys required, eliminating the need to guess how many billets they’ll need.
 The logs are also more readily available to help control inventory levels and the associated costs.